xuxy09/Texformer/Readme.md

 python demo.py --img_path demo_imgs/test1_img.png --seg_path demo_imgs/test1_seg.png
 ```

-If you don't want to run an external model for human part segmentation, you can use the human part segmentation of RSC-Net instead:
+If you don't want to run an external model for human part segmentation, you can use the human part segmentation of RSC-Net instead (note that this may affect the performance as the segmentation of RSC-Net is not very accurate due to the limitation of the SMPL model):
 ```
 python demo.py --img_path demo_imgs/test1_img.png
 ```